 However, sewn-through construction can result in compression and loss of loft along the seams of a jacket where the down is pinched together.
 The alternative, called boxed baffling is warmer, more expensive, and used more frequently in heavier, parka-sized jackets.

-The stuff sack includes a gear loop which can be attached to a harness with a carbiner, a nice touch for climbers.
+The stuff sack includes a gear loop that can be attached to a harness with a carabiner, a nice touch for climbers.

 Jacket Weight and Down Fill

-The LL Bean Ultralight 850 weighs 18.7 ounce s in a size men’s XL.
-A size men’s MEDIUM contains 3.76 ounces of 850 fill power goose down, with more proprtionately for larger sizes.
+The LL Bean Ultralight 850 weighs 18.7-ounce s in a size men’s XL.
+A size men’s MEDIUM contains 3.76 ounces of 850 fill power goose down, with more proportionately for larger sizes.

 While it is hard to pin down exactly how heavy the Ultralight 850 is in comparison to other midweight down jackets or parkas because manufacturers don’t publish the weights of different sized jackets, the Ultralight 850 has more high quality down by weight (in a size medium) than many of the other hooded jackets in its price range.